benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q030-1.png)
 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q030-2.png)

-Note that the concrete entity on the right side of the R-combiner is the same entity for all the branches.
+Note that the concrete entity on the right side of the R-combiner has the same assignment for all the branches.

 _**Q31:** Any phones pair (A, B) where A called B, A SMSed B, B called A, and B SMSed A_